pub struct LocalChain { /* private fields */ }Expand description

 §Errors

-occurs if the connected_to
+ApplyHeaderError::InconsistentBlocks occurs if the connected_to block and the

-is inconsistent.
-For example, if the connected_to
+Header is inconsistent.
+For example, if the connected_to block is the same height as

-, but has a different block hash.
+header or prev_blockhash, but has a different block hash.
 Or if the connected_to

-height is greater than the header’s height
+height is greater than the header’s height.

 Sourcepub fn apply_header(